Intergenerational Housing

 These include: the number of over 25s who still live with their parents, the number of families with grandparents living with them, and other home sharing or co-living arrangements in mainstream housing.
 At the same time, the specialist housing for older people is also beginning to embrace mixed aged housing solutions and/or offer a home for a variety intergenerational activities.

 On this page, we have also compiled a selection of resources that you may find useful on intergenerational and multi-generational living.
-We are also proud to be the Secretariat to the All-Party Parliamentary Group on Housing and Care for Older People Inquiry into Creating Intergenerational Communities.
+We were also proud to be the Secretariat to the All-Party Parliamentary Group on Housing and Care for Older People Inquiry into Creating Intergenerational Communities, which final report was launched on 17th March 2026 at the House of Lords.

 And for more about how we can help you strategically or operationally develop a better range of housing choices and transform services for people in an intergenerational housing setting, email us at: consultancy@housinglin.org.uk (opens new window).